 - Year 1.5: APIs We're now developing an API so that we can better serve our customer base of developers who want to be able to integrate our service with third parties, but...

-- Year 3: SSO With a centralized login approach, we're now able to leverage Single Sign-On.
+- Year 3: SSO With a universal login approach, we're now able to leverage Single Sign-On.
 Our customers love this.
-This was easy with a centralized login; instead of having to change every single service, we only had to do it once!
+This was easy with a universal login; instead of having to change every single service, we only had to do it once!
 It's much easier to maintain and enhance.

 - Year 4: Multi-factor Authentication Our users demand more security, so we're adding Multi-factor Authentication.
-We can do this for all our apps at once using centralized login!
+We can do this for all our apps at once using universal login!

-Centralized login is more secure than embedded login.
+Universal login is more secure than embedded login.
 Authentication takes place over the same domain, eliminating cross-origin requests.
 Cross-origin authentication is inherently more dangerous.
 Collecting user credentials in an application served from one origin and then sending them to another origin can present certain security vulnerabilities.
-Phishing attacks are more likely, as are man-in-the-middle attacks.
-Centralized login does not send information between origins, thereby negating cross-origin concerns.
+Phishing attacks are more likely, as are bucket brigade attacks, also known as man-in-the-middle (MITM) attacks.
+Universal login does not send information between origins, thereby negating cross-origin concerns.

 Embedded user agents are unsafe for third parties, including the authorization server itself.
 If an embedded login is used, the app has access to both the authorization grant and the user's authentication credentials.
 As a consequence, this data is left vulnerable to recording or malicious use.
 Even if the app is trusted, allowing it to access the authorization grant as well as the user's full credentials is unnecessary.
 This violates the principle of least privilege and increases the potential for attack.